mxc-commons/znd-servicemanager/README.md

 ## Version

-Version 0.3.0 created on 2018-02-17 by Frank Hein, maxence operations GmbH, Germany This version is based on Zend Service Manager 3.3.2.
+Version 0.3.0 created on 2018-02-17 by Frank Hein, maxence operations GmbH, Germany.

+This version is based on Zend Service Manager 3.3.2.

 ## Introduction